halftermeyer/the-graph-police-healthcare7g/README.md

 - A [Bloom Perspective](./TheGraphPolice_bloom_perspective_fraud_investigation.json)
 - An [example cypher script](./example_create_user_rbac.cypher) to create a new database user with priviledges to manage cases.

 All videos can be watched as a [Youtube Playlist](https://www.youtube.com/watch?v=dMyeZlyMNMo&list=PL5_423e39Gyek3muNh2nEvPMssioVapkW).
+Set the quality of the video to the highest for a better experience.

 ## Dataset presentation